 Before you begin researching at any archives facility, it is important to know how they organize their materials (documents, photographs, film, etc.).
 At the JFK Library, our materials are organized at the collection level.
 Collections are typically a group of materials created or used by an individual or organization.
 We have collections of individual personal papers, like Burke Marshall, and collections of organizations, like the Democratic National Committee.
 See a list of all of our collections.

-Spend some time searching our digital archives.
+Spend some time searching our catalog.

 Most archives will have resources available on their site to help you with your research.
 At the JFK Library, we have listings of our collections, finding aids, and research guides that will help you.
 You also can search for digitized content.
 Take good notes about what you’re seeing.
 Remember to check what collection a document, photograph, folder, or box is from, as you will need that to request access or reproductions.
 Be sure to check out our Search Help page, too.